hhf112/exacts/README.md

 Work in progress.
-Repo is currently very raw and commmits are expected to be slow.
+Currently very raw and commits are expected to be slow.